mainakm7/mainakm7/README.md

 - 👋 Hi, I’m Mainak Mustafi
 - 👀 I’m trained as a ML engineer/Data Scientist and a Python developer.
-I have extensive experience with ML architecture design and engineering.
+I have extensive experience with ML architecture design and engineering and also cloud based platforms.
 - 🌱 I’m currently working on Python based app development in several ML areas including NLP.
 - 📫 How to reach me @LinkedIn: https://www.linkedin.com/in/mainak-mustafi/